Caleb-Huo/genomicLibrary/README.md

 # genomicLibrary
-commonly use R function in genomic studies
+Commonly use R function in genomic studies

 ## Required Package